 A: Yes, as a quasi-governmental corporation, the Cuyahoga Land Bank, with minor exceptions, is subject to the Ohio Public Records and Ohio Open Meeting Laws.

 A: The Cuyahoga Land Bank's Code of Regulations requires the Board of Directors to convene a regular meeting at least once every calendar quarter and to convene an annual meeting on the third Thursday of March in each year or on any date after that third Thursday, but in no event later than April 30th.
-Board of Directors' meetings will generally be held in Room 140 of Lakeside Place, 323 Lakeside Ave.
+Board of Directors' meetings are held in Conference Room 400 of Lakeside Place, 323 Lakeside Ave.
 NW, the building in which the Cuyahoga Land Bank's offices are located.

 A: Although the bulk of the problems arising from the foreclosure crisis arise in the City of Cleveland and inner ring suburbs of Cuyahoga County, the Cuyahoga Land Bank is authorized to service all of Cuyahoga County commensurate with funding and priority of need.

 A: No, Cuyahoga County is not liable for, nor obligated to pay the debts and contracts of, the Cuyahoga Land Bank.
 The Cuyahoga Land Bank is a separate corporation under Ohio law which can incur debts and borrow money under its own corporate name without expense to taxpayers.

 A: The Board of Directors of the Cuyahoga Land Bank hires a President for the Cuyahoga Land Bank who in turn hires the Cuyahoga Land Bank's staff.